qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [numeric: double]

        Default: 0.0
-     - Maximum area of a polygon to be checked.
+     - Maximum area of a polygon to be checked (in map units).
        Any polygon with an area above this threshold is skipped.
-       A value of 0 means no area check.
+       A value of 0 means all polygons are checked.
    * - **Sliver polygon errors**
      - ``ERRORS``
      - [vector: point]